 This idea suggests a paradigm shift for most organizations that risk management efforts should be viewed as profit-generating activities.
 In conversations, we have heard of the difficulties risk managers have in convincing executives for more resources.
 This is followed nine times out of ten with the statement, "If they only realized how much it is going to cost without a risk management program."

-It serves an organization more to focus on the results and consequences of a Black Swan and develop a business continuity and recovery plan, as opposed to attempting to predict its occurrence.
-By understanding the potential impact and vulnerabilities of the organization to a Black Swan and utilizing this information to develop a business continuity and recovery plan, an organization is better equipped to address a Black Swan when it occurs.
+It serves an organization better to focus on the results and consequences of a back swan and develop a business continuity and recovery plan (BCP), as opposed to attempting to predict its occurrence.
+By understanding the potential impact and vulnerabilities of the organization to a black swan and utilizing this information to develop a BCP, an organization is better equipped to address a black swan if it occurs.

-The concept of Black Swans and risk management go far beyond this article.
-Are hope is that this article is a starting point in examining your organization's approach to risk management and assess if it falls prey to these two common mistakes.
+The concept of black swans and risk management go far beyond this article.
+Our hope is that this article is a starting point in examining your organization's approach to risk management and assess if it falls prey to these two common mistakes.